CSC 121: Computers and Scientific Thinking

 Course Structure

 Students are expected to attend classes in person.
 Given the size of the class, it is essential that students adhere to all Creighton community standards, including behaving in respectful manner and contributing to a positive learning environment.
 Disruptive or disrespectful behavior may result in removal from class.
-Laptops are allowed and many students have found the ability to work along with the instructor very helpful.
+Laptops are required on workdays and encouraged in all class sessions.

 If you must miss a class because of an emergency, you are expected to notify the instructor as soon as possible.
 If you are sick, contact the Student Health Education and Compliance Office (402-280-2735) immediately and follow their recommendations.
 Be aware that all class materials posted on Blueline, including assignments, quizzes, and discussions, are considered to be copyrighted and are intended to be used only by students enrolled in the class, for the purposes of fulfilling the course objectives.
 Recording lectures without permission or sharing any of these materials with others outside of the course will be considered "misuse of academic resources," as defined in the Creighton University Student Handbook.